How to Give Yourself a Salon-Quality Blowout at Home (That Actually Lasts)

 Step 4: The Technique: Root Lift + Smooth Ends

-1. Start at the roots.
-Place the brush under a 1–2 inch subsection of hair at the scalp.
+- Start at the roots.
+Place the brush under a 1 to 2 inch subsection of hair at the scalp.
+Ensure the brush is tucked tightly against the root to create the foundation for volume.

-3. Rotate the brush slowly as you move down—think “wrapping” the hair around the brush, not just pulling it straight.
+- Rotate the brush slowly.
+As you move toward the ends, think of wrapping the hair around the brush rather than just pulling it straight.
+This creates the characteristic curve and bounce.

-4. Finish with a cool shot.
-Once the section is dry, hit it with the cool air button for 10–15 seconds.
-This sets the style, seals the cuticle, and adds serious shine.
+- Finish with a cool shot.
+Once the section is dry and shaped, hit it with the cool air button for 10 to 15 seconds.
+The cool air locks the hydrogen bonds in the hair into their new shape, setting the style and adding serious shine.

 Step 5: Lock It In (The Secret to Longevity)

-This is where most people fail—and why their blowout falls flat by lunchtime.
+This is where most people fail, and why their blowout falls flat by lunchtime.
+The styling process does not end when the dryer turns off.

-• Refresh with dry shampoo at the roots on day 2—not to absorb oil, but to revive volume.
-Spritz, wait 30 seconds, then massage gently.
+- Refresh with dry shampoo on day two.
+Use dry shampoo at the roots not just to absorb oil, but to revive lost volume.
+Spritz the product, wait 30 seconds for it to bind to the oils, then massage gently with your fingertips to lift the roots.

-• Avoid heavy serums or oils until day 3—use a light mist of shine spray only on the ends if needed.
+- Avoid heavy serums or oils until day three.
+Heavy products can weigh down the bounce.
+Use a light mist of shine spray only on the ends if you notice any dryness.

 Bonus: Troubleshooting Common Issues

-• Frizz?
-You likely didn’t dry hair enough before brushing or used too high heat.
-Lower the temp, increase airflow, and always finish with cool shot.
+- Frizz?
+You likely did not dry the hair enough before brushing or used a heat setting that was too high.
+Lower the temperature, increase the airflow, and always finish with the cool shot to seal the cuticle.

-• Flat roots?
-You’re not lifting enough at the scalp.
-Focus on pulling hair up and away from the head during drying.
+- Flat roots?
+You are likely not lifting enough at the scalp.
+Focus on pulling the hair vertically, up and away from the head, before moving the brush downward.

 Why This Works

 A salon blowout lasts because stylists control heat, tension, and cooling with precision.
-You’re replicating that same science at home—just with a little practice.
-The key isn’t expensive tools; it’s technique and patience.
-Give yourself 20–25 minutes the first time.
-By the third try, you’ll be doing it in 15—and your hair will look like you spent $60 at the salon.
+You are replicating that same science at home, just with a little more practice.
+The key is not expensive tools, it is technique and patience.
+Give yourself 20 to 25 minutes the first time you try this method.
+By the third try, you will be doing it in 15, and your hair will look like you spent 60 dollars at the salon.

-Your hair deserves to feel luxurious every day—not just when you book an appointment.
-With this method, you’re not just styling your hair… you’re upgrading your self-care routine.
+Your hair deserves to feel luxurious every day, not just when you book an appointment.
+With this method, you are not just styling your hair, you are upgrading your self-care routine.

 Ready for the real thing?
 Find a Refresh venue near you →